Mellanox/libvma/README.txt

 VMA_RING_ALLOCATION_LOGIC_RX
 Ring allocation logic is used to separate the traffic to different rings.
 By default all sockets use the same ring for both RX and TX over the same interface.
-Even when specifing the logic to be per socket or thread, for different interfaces we use different rings.
+Even when specifying the logic to be per socket or thread, for different interfaces we use different rings.
 This is useful when tuning for a multi-threaded application and aiming for HW resource separation.
 Warning: This feature might hurt performance for applications which their main